The Interest Is Worth More than the Principal

 Nowadays I catch myself perseverating on a limited collection of my own momisms.

 Thus far I’ve determined that when things don’t go as expected, “if you’re willing to be patient, there’s always something better around the corner.”
 It’s become abundantly clear that we “need not attend every argument we’re invited to,” and despite the fact that it might feel otherwise, no one “always” or “never” does anything.
 Plus when “I honestly don’t know” the answer to your question, I’m confident that we can find it together.

-Much to my dismay, I live in infamy among my son’s sleep-over friends by my screeching rendition of “NEIGHBORS!” as a reminder that their running, jumping and other boy noises (and smells) might – and do – disturb the residents downstairs.
+Much to my dismay, I live in infamy among my son’s friends due to my screeching rendition of “NEIGHBORS!”, a reminder that their running, jumping and other boy sleepover noises (and smells) might – and do – disturb the residents downstairs.
 And as hard as it is to admit, I've been known to let a bottle of salad dressing or can of soup sit on my shelves for, say, 5 years past the "use by" date.
 Plus I’m sure if you surveyed my son and his co-conspirators, they’d have contributions of crazy to add regarding my quirks and foibles, most of which I likely have no idea exist.

 No matter.
 I stretch my motherly tentacles far and wide to pull children of all biological relationship or carbon-based existence close, resolute in connecting my matriarchal heart with all the others of our broadly defined family.
 This is my default setting, one fueled with an intention of grace, humor and affection.
 Now an adult, my son carries forth our traditions in his own style, with his own words, from his unique perspective.
 He expresses appreciation, stands up for himself and others, and is highly aware of his position as one of many vital threads in the tapestry of life.